ARTbio/startbio/docs/R-IOC/04_IOC_R_week_03.md

 - [x] Add names for each element of your list.
 - [x] Retrieve the character vector within your list.
 - [x] Retrieve the 4th value of the logical vector within your list.
-- [x] Filter only positive elements of the numerical vector within your list.
+- [x] Filter out positive elements of the numerical vector within your list.
-- [x] Filter false value of the logical vector within your list.
+- [x] Filter to retrieve only false value of the logical vector within your list.

 Please be aware of the best practices for your Rscript, we will be attentive to them!